GoodspeedWong/kubernetes-platform-engineering/README.md

 - Not every directory under `kind-goodnotes-k8s-demo/` is a standalone kustomize root.
 The confirmed roots are `argocd`, `ingress-controller`, `k6`, `loki`, `mimir`, `minio-operator`, `minio`, `namespaces`, `otel-collector`, and `tempo`, plus the three app directories.
 - `kind-goodnotes-k8s-demo/gateway/` currently holds install assets such as `standard-install.yaml`; `kind-goodnotes-k8s-demo/gateway-controller/` is applied from the rendered `manifest.yaml`.
 - Several repo files are clearly operational scratchpads or generated artifacts.
-This README intentionally documents the maintained bootstrap and runtime surfaces rather than every untracked local file in the worktree.
+This README intentionally documents the maintained platform surfaces rather than every untracked local file in the worktree.